 Ham Radio is all about communications.
 Our primary means of keeping in contact with one another within the Club is our W8ZPF Repeater, 146.07/146.67 Mhz (with 131.8 Hz CTCSS).
-The repeater is located at I-270 and Broad St (SR 16) on the east side of Columbus with a remote receiver site in northwest Fairfield County.
+The repeater is located at I-270 and Broad St (SR 16) on the east side of Columbus.
 W8ZPF/R provides good coverage throughout most of Franklin, and much of Fairfield and Licking, Counties.
-If you have a rig that cannot send subaudible tones, you can override the repeater's CTCSS decoder temporarily by touch-toning 219.
-Feel free to give a call on W8ZPF/R at any time or join us at 8 PM on Sunday evenings (9 PM from May through October) for our weekly Club Net.
+Feel free to give a call on W8ZPF/R at any time.

-The CRES-ARC also maintains two internet email lists -- a discussion group and an email announcement list.
+The CRES-ARC also maintains two internet email lists – a discussion group and an email announcement list.
 What's the difference?
 The announcement list is a low volume list intended to announce our meetings and activities as well as get the word out about other items of interest to all club members.
-The discussion group is a potentially higher volume Yahoo Groups forum that can either be viewed online or followed through emails.
-On the discussion group the topics are more dynamic, going where ever its members choose to take them.
+The discussion group is a potentially higher volume forum where the topics are more dynamic, going wherever its members choose to take them.
 Both are hosted on https://groups.io/.

 - Finally, as a courtesy, for those club members who would like to provide contact information for other members of the CRES-ARC, we publish a members-only web page.
 If you are a member in good standing, you may request the access credentials from a club officer.
-Please email the Secretary if you would like to make your email address, phone number, or mugshot, available to other club members on the members-only part of the website.
+Please email the Internet Manager if you would like to make your mugshot along with your email address and/or phone number available to other club members on the members-only part of the website.

 - Contest Info: Field Day Ohio QSO Party OSPOTA TP QSO Party CQ-WE